TX Guide

 Start with the title (or the lender’s lien release paperwork if the bank holds the title).
 You will also need:

-• Proof of Texas auto insurance with liability limits that meet state minimums.
-Your insurer should be able to show Texas coverage on a declarations page or ID card.
+• Proof of Texas auto insurance with liability limits meeting 30/60/25 minimums.
+Your insurer should show Texas coverage on a declarations page or ID card.

 • A passing vehicle inspection — see below.
 The inspection station sends results electronically; you usually do not carry a paper sticker for a brand-new Texas registration.

-• Photo ID and proof of Texas residency (lease, mortgage statement, utility bill, etc.) matching the name on the title.
+• Photo ID and proof of Texas residency (lease, mortgage statement, utility bill) matching the name on the title.

 • Payment for registration fees, plate fees, and possibly sales or use tax on the vehicle value if Texas has not already collected tax on that car.